Recipes

 Local raw honey

-Honey soothes my throat and we give our kiddos a tsp or 2 of it when they have a cough.
-And did you know that eating unfiltered, unheated, raw honey produced within your area, (50-mile radius or less) is like receiving a natural anti-allergy shot!
+Did you know that eating unfiltered, unheated, raw honey produced within your area, (50-mile radius or less) is like receiving a natural anti-allergy shot!
 There are so many benefits to consuming raw local honey!

 honey and lemons